2025 Australian Open (badminton)

-The 2025 Australian Open (officially known as the Sathio Group Australian Open 2025 for sponsorship reasons) is a badminton tournament which takes place at the State Sports Centre in Sydney, Australia, from 18 to 23 November 2025 and has a total prize of US$ 475,000.
+The 2025 Australian Open (officially known as the Sathio Group Australian Open 2025 for sponsorship reasons) was a badminton tournament which took place at the State Sports Centre in Sydney, Australia, from 18 to 23 November 2025 and had a total prize of US$ 475,000.

 Tournament

-The 2025 Australian Open is the thirty-sixth tournament in the 2025 BWF World Tour.
-It is a part of the Australian Open, which had been held since 1975.
-This tournament is organized by Badminton Australia with sanction from the BWF.
+The 2025 Australian Open was the thirty-sixth tournament in the 2025 BWF World Tour.
+It was a part of the Australian Open, which had been held since 1975.
+This tournament was organized by Badminton Australia with sanction from the BWF.

+The BWF's Time Clock system was trialled at the tournament, with its use limited to qualifying matches.
+Under the regulations, the clock started when the umpire updated the score, and players had 25 seconds to be ready to serve or receive.
+Umpires retained discretion to allow additional time in circumstances such as medical intervention or extended court mopping.

 Venue

-This international tournament is held at the State Sports Centre in Sydney, Australia.
+This international tournament was held at the State Sports Centre in Sydney, Australia.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 500 event.